Lake Wentworth, New Hampshire, USA

 - Statistics / Weather / Helpful Links

 Looking for Lake Wentworth cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 A second area of natural delight is located near the north shore.
 Ryefield Marsh is a wetland that feeds into the north end of Lake Wentworth and is excellent for viewing deer, beavers, herons, moose and other species.
 A self-guided nature trail aids nature lovers in accessing the area.
 Another excellent way to view the natural ecology of the region is on the six-mile Cotton Valley Rail-Trail.
 The multi-use trail travels the same route that first brought summer resort visitors to Wolfeboro when the railroad arrived in 1872 and, crossing culverts and between lakes, includes Albee Beach.
 The trail begins in downtown Wolfeboro at the restored train depot on Railroad Street.
 A number of other small town woods parks and preserves are located in the area.